zenml-io/zenml/docs/book/user-guide/advanced-guide/client.md

 For some use cases you might need to know information about the user that you are authenticated as or the stack that you have currently set as active.
-You can fetch this information via the `Client.active_user` and `Client.active_stack_model` properties respectively, e.g.:
+You can fetch this information via the `client.active_user` and `client.active_stack_model` properties respectively, e.g.:

 ```python
 my_runs_on_current_stack = client.list_pipeline_runs(